webclinic017/CookieFlutter-Django/README.rst

 Troubleshooting
 ---------------

-The first time you start this up, celerybeat (assuming you opted into Celery) may not properly insert a colomn into the database, however, the second time it will all work fine.
+IF you opt in to both Celery AND PostGIS, the first time you start this up, celerybeat may not properly insert a colomn into the database.
+However, the second time it will all work fine.